mjhoy/interleave/2013-01-29-browser-id.md

 authentication, I nevertheless avoid using them and feel annoyed if I am forced to.

 And it's dead simple to add to Rails.
 No big authentication system to add (Devise), no complicated user model.

+## Dead-simple Browser ID authentication for Rails

 Here's our migration to create the `Users` table:

     create_table :users do |t|
       t.string :email, null: false